ansible/nginx-container/README.md

 A couple of notes:

-- You have to push your changes in order for the build to pick them up.
+- You must `git push` your changes in order for the build to pick them up.
 - Modify build.sh to point to your fork of this role.
-- If all goes well and the build succeeds, the container built from your latest commit will be running in the background.
+- If all goes well, and the build succeeds, the container built from your latest commit will be running in the background.
-- The running container will publish port 8000:8000, so if you point a browser to localhost:8000, you should see the dfault nginx page .
+- The running container will publish port 8000:8000, so if you point a browser to [http://localhost:8000](http://localhost:8000), you should see the dfault nginx page .

 ## License